skorasaurus/skorasaurus.github.io/ddc17/index.md

 [after](https://a.tiles.mapbox.com/v3/jonahadkins.haf032e2/page.html?secure=1#4/49.18/22.37)

 [good example](https://a.tiles.mapbox.com/v3/jonahadkins.hadebnoj/page.html?secure=1#8/42.287/-76.050)
-- clearly
+- clear
-- the wealthiest are in the New york city and along the eastern coast;
+- tells a story: the wealthiest are in the New york city and along the eastern coast;
 - the data is standardized; measured by capita; not subject to differences in the size of population.

 Other mapmaking tools besides [Carto.com](carto.com)